 In June 1781 the Magnanime sailed for the East Indies in convoy with the Sultan 74, Captain James Watt, and eight company vessels, and they joined Vice-Admiral Sir Edward Hughes in the following March.
 The long voyage had a detrimental effect on his crew, who by the time of their arrival in India were suffering from scurvy and other ailments.
-Nevertheless the Magnanime participated in the Battle of Providien on 12 April 1782, where she was barely engaged and suffered only eight men wounded.
-She next took an active part in the Battle of Negapatam on 6 July, suffering casualties of nineteen men killed and wounded, and at that of Trincomale on 3 September, receiving twenty casualties.
+Nevertheless the Magnanime participated in the Battle of Providien on 12 April 1782, where she was barely engaged and suffered only seven men wounded.
+She next took an active part in the Battle of Negapatam on 6 July, suffering casualties of two men killed and seventeen wounded, and at that of Trincomale on 3 September, receiving twenty casualties.
 Wolseley retained her until July 1783 when he arrived home to pay her off.

 Following the peace he found himself in straitened circumstances after apparently failing to secure a diplomatic post that had been promised him, and for which he had already been receiving a £500 pension.
 Neither did he see any further service thereafter in the navy.

 Wolseley was promoted rear-admiral on 21 September 1790, vice-admiral on 12 April 1794, and admiral on 14 February 1799.
 He died, unmarried, on 10 April 1808 at Clifton of ‘a mortification of the foot’.